Alaska Glaciers and Denali: How to See Both on One Trip

 Best Trip Style: Cruise-plus-land tour, Alaska cruise with a Denali land extension, or a land itinerary that includes glacier day trips and Denali National Park.

-Overall Fit: Best for travelers who want Alaska’s biggest natural icons in one trip: glaciers, wildlife, mountain scenery, coastal cruising, and Denali.
+Overall Fit: Best for travelers who want Alaska’s biggest natural icons in one trip: glaciers, wildlife, mountain scenery, coastal cruising, rail travel, and Denali.

 Why Glaciers and Denali Belong Together

 Glaciers and Denali show two different sides of Alaska.
-Glaciers are most often tied to coastal Alaska, fjords, cruise routes, day boats, and helicopter excursions.
+Glaciers are tied to coastal Alaska, fjords, cruise routes, day boats, helicopter excursions, and dramatic icefields.
 Denali is tied to the interior, national park travel, land tours, rail routes, wildlife viewing, and mountain scenery.

-If you only cruise Alaska, you may see incredible glaciers but miss Denali.
-If you only do a land tour, you may experience Denali but miss some of the best tidewater glacier scenery.
+A cruise-only trip can deliver unforgettable glaciers but miss Denali.
+A land-only trip can deliver Denali and interior Alaska but miss some of the best tidewater glacier cruising.
 That is why many bucket-list Alaska trips combine both.

 Best Ways to See Alaska Glaciers